 Although possible worlds became intensely popular among analytic philosophers after revolutionary advances in modal logic in the 1960s, they receive little attention from existentialists.
 Their discussion of objects is more in line with powers ontology advocated by Heil.
 Indeed, some existentialists picture nothingness as a kind of force that impedes each object’s existence.
 Since there is something rather than nothing, any such nihilating force cannot have actually gone unchecked.
 What could have blocked it?
 Robert Nozick (1981, 123) toys with an interpretation of Heidegger in which this nihilating force is self-destructive.
 This kind of double-negation is depicted in the Beatles’s movie Yellow Submarine.
 There is a creature that zooms around like a vacuum cleaner, emptying everything in its path.
 When this menace finally turns on itself, a richly populated world pops into existence.

 Some cultures have creation myths reminiscent of Yellow Submarine.
 Heidegger would dismiss them as inappropriately historical.
 ‘Why is there something rather than nothing?’ is not about the origin of the world.
 Increasing the scientific respectability of the creation story (as with the Big Bang hypothesis) would still leave Heidegger objecting that the wrong question is being addressed.

-Some would disagree with van Inwagen's assumption that each possible world is as likely as any other.
+Some disagree with van Inwagen’s assumption that each possible world is as likely as any other (Kotzen 2013).
 There have been metaphysical systems that favor less populated worlds.